top of page

 Sun Joo Lee is a Board-Certified Music Therapist (MT-BC) and is also certified as a Neurologic Music Therapist Fellow.
 As owner and clinical director of Sunshine Music Therapy, LLC, Ms. Lee focuses on those with neurological diseases.
 She has provided Neurologic Music Therapy (NMT) programs for PD at Banner Sun Health Research Institute, Sun City, AZ, and offers PD group music therapy sessions in the Phoenix Metropolitan area.

 In January of 2020, she accepted the position of Music Director of Banner Alzheimer’s Institute’s Shine Your Light program, a Life Enrichment Program choir for people with dementia and Alzheimer’s disease and their families.
 Her passion for creating community choirs for seniors is not limited only for older adults with neurological disease.
-She also directs the Sonoran Sounds, a women’s chorale in Sun City West composed of singers, enjoying music in their senior years.
-Other than working in the clinical fields of music therapy, Sun Joo is a pre-clinical supervisor at Arizona State University and enjoys teaching students who intend to become music therapists.
+Sun Joo received her Ph.D in Music Therapy at the University of Iowa in 2025 and currently teaches at the University of Missouri Kansas City.

 To learn about Tremble Clefs, Arizona click here.